GRGBISHOW/MovieSearch/README.md

 ## Installation
 This project only has two SPM package dependencies which are also written by myself.
-I mostly use theom to construct POC for ideas.
+I mostly use them to construct POC for ideas.
 Please feel free to have a look.

 [Minimal Networking](https://github.com/GRGBISHOW/MinimalNetworking)